wireapp/wire-server-deploy/offline/demo-wiab.md

 ## Notes

-- This deployment is only meant for testing, all the datastores are ephemeral.
+- This deployment is only meant for testing, all the datastores are ephemeral
 - The playbook is designed to be idempotent, with skip flags for each major section
 - Temporary SSH keys are created and cleaned up automatically
 - The deployment creates a single-node Kubernetes cluster with all Wire services